 Choosing a gift for seniors can be tricky, especially because you just cannot buy them regular gifts like a pair of high heels or a tie.
 Instead, you must look for something they can use and enjoy.
 Some seniors in assisted living may have health complications such as memory loss, which may make some items offered as gifts, either useless or lifesavers.

 Gift ideas for seniors are not always at our fingertips.
 However, worry not because if you are looking to gift a senior in assisted living with a mothers’ day, fathers’ day, or a just-because gift, this article has you covered.
-Below is a list of categorized gifts that you can buy your dear senior:

 Best Gifts for Seniors in Assisted Living

 Here are my recommended gifts for seniors in assisted living.
 Some are fun, some are practical, and some might just make daily life a little easier.